nelt23/Vai-se-fazendo-Lda./README.md

 Note Obtained in the project was 20/20
+It took me about 60 hours to do

 Nuno Martins 2018
 Faculdade de Ciencias e tecnologia (FCT) da universidade nova de lisboa (UNL)